SI - Threaded Inserts for Plastic

 Press-in Inserts for Plastics

-- Install by simply pressing the insert into pre-molded or drilled holes
+- Install by simply pressing the insert into pre-moulded or drilled holes

 - Eliminates the need for heat or ultrasonic equipment